Skip to main content

 If you are interested in taking a prenatal breastfeeding class, I currently offer classes in-person for mothers in the Houston area and virtually for those who are not local to me.
 As a Certified Breastfeeding Specialist and Postpartum Doula with over eight years of experience supporting breastfeeding families, extensive lactation education, and a heart for serving others, I would love to be apart of your support network as you navigate your motherhood journey.

->> Learn more about me and my services here <<
+>> Learn more about the prenatal education I offer here <<

 Source: Amy Spangler, Breastfeeding: Ready.
 Set.
 Go!
 Counseling Guide